astronomer/docs/software/single-node-install.md

     > **Note:** You don't need to edit this unit file for Airflow versions earlier than 2.0.

-3. Enable the Worker service by running the following command:
+3. Enable the worker service by running the following command:

     ```sh
     sudo systemctl enable astronomer-certified-worker.service